-Before we proceed, understand that the wrap-around bridge design places lateral forces on the bridge which other non-tremolo bridges simply designs don't have to endure.
+Before we proceed, understand that the wrap-around bridge design places lateral forces on the bridge which other non-tremolo bridges simply don't have to deal with.
 This is because the strings are usually routed on to another end point such as a stop tail piece or a trapeze tail piece or (in the case of a low profile bridge) on to grommets located in the other side of the body, as is the case in a string through body design.

 The first fix I applied was to my bronze series BC Rich Mockingbird electric guitar, and it's nothing more than installing some form of tail piece on the body of the guitar through which the strings can be routed and secured.